Chicago Premises Liability Attorneys

 Professional legal services premises liability cases in Chicago

 Delay can hurt your case.
 If you were injured while walking on the property of another or visiting someone’s business or home, you may have the right to hold the owners and others accountable.
 If you wait too long, the property owner may fix the defect, making it harder to prove fault.
 Your memory and the memories of any witnesses may fade.
-For help now, please call 312-313-1621 or complete our contact form to speak with a Chicago premises liability attorney at Gainsberg Law.
+For help now, please call 312-600-9585 or complete our contact form to speak with a Chicago premises liability attorney at Gainsberg Law for free.